 - Entire street area must be cleaned and free of debris.

 - If the event is multi-day (i.e. Friday and Saturday), the clean-up is to be done each day of the event before the venue is vacated.

 - Each organization is responsible for keeping its area clean and free of debris.

 - Failure to abide with the event clean up policy will result in chapter or individual sanctioning as determined by the respective council’s Judicial Board.

-- Individuals are responsible for their own travel unless otherwise stated by their Chapter’s National Policy.
+- Travel: Individuals are responsible for their own travel to and from chapter events unless otherwise stated by their Chapter’s National Policy.

 - Persons leaving the event DO NOT create a vacancy for others to enter.